jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment1.md

 ## Hints

-* Start early!
-There is a learning curve for gem5, so start early and ask questions on Campuswire and in discussion.
+- Start early!
+There is a learning curve for gem5, so start early and ask questions on {{site.data.}} and in discussion.
-* If you need help, come to office hours for the TA, or post your questions on Campuswire.
+- If you need help, come to office hours for the TA, or post your questions on Campuswire.